myduong-0420/Sentiment-Analysis-on-online-shopping-platforms/README.md

 ### Links:
 - EXPORT COMMENTS:
   https://exportcomments.com/
-- Shopee crawler:
-  https

 Then, data is roughly cleaned and compiled using Pandas.
-Irrelevant features and duplicates are removed, columns are renamed and new features like "Product name" and "Duplicated" are added.
+Irrelevant features like index column, image and video URLs are dropped, row duplicates are removed, columns are renamed and new features like "Product name" and "Duplicated" are added.